 According to a recent International Food Information Council (IFIC) survey, health professionals are the most trusted source of health information for consumers in the U.S., and they have a strong influence on consumer thinking and behaviors when it comes to choosing and buying foods.
 Of course, the places consumers look for health information will vary from region to region, so marketers should be sure to understand who is considered a go-to source in their target markets.

-Credentialed experts not only have a measurable impact on brand reputation, but they are typically motivated to maintain their professional credentials and keep up-to-date on the latest research surrounding nutrition and health.
+Credentialed experts not only have a measurable impact on brand reputation but they are typically motivated to maintain their professional credentials and keep up-to-date on the latest research surrounding nutrition and health.
 Having health professionals in your court is arguably one of the best ways to fortify your brand’s reputation with consumers who consider them highly trusted sources.

 The best marketing plans incorporate a healthy mix of short-term and long-term health and wellness communications strategies.
 In the short term, every brand needs to communicate promotions and new products, as well as consider the ways current events might impact their products, but long-term strategies are just as vital.
-Building relationships with health professionals takes time, but that investment is well worth it when you consider the long-term benefits of partnering with trusted voices.
+Building relationships with health professionals may take time, but that investment is well worth it when you consider the long-term benefits of partnering with trusted voices.

 Although a health professional marketing strategy can be viewed primarily as a long-term investment, you shouldn’t leave it as something you’ll get to later.
-Companies that begin investing in this now will not only be able to use that organic development, but will also be ready to seize the moment when consumers begin searching for brands they can trust.
+Companies that begin investing in this now will not only be able to use that organic development but will also be ready to seize the moment when consumers begin searching for brands they can trust.

 3. Health professionals provide internal and external advocacy.

-Health professionals who believe in the nutritional value of your products will advocate for them in their networks, which includes other credentialed experts who will then feel more inclined to recommend the products themselves.
+Health professionals who believe in the nutritional value of your products will advocate for them in their networks, which include other credentialed experts who will then feel more inclined to recommend the products themselves.

 In addition to acting as brand advocates to consumers and other health professionals, they can also be extremely helpful internally.
 Marketing teams that include a health expert (such as a nutritionist or dietitian) can ensure that marketers really understand the food they are developing, selling, and expecting people to consume.